Our office helps university departments and business units develop and evaluate international partnerships.

 Lehigh faculty and staff interested in proposing an international partnership should follow this process.

-2. The Director of Global Partnerships and Strategic Initiatives will gather information and discuss with appropriate units the viability of the partnership and will then draft the MOU (Memorandum of Understanding) or other international agreement based on this proposal.
+5. The Director of Global Partnerships and Strategic Initiatives will then draft the MOU (Memorandum of Understanding) or other international agreements based on this proposal.

-8. All related activity will be documented in the Global Engagement Directory and assessed on an annual basis.
+11. All related activity will be documented in the Global Engagement Directory and assessed on an annual basis.

 Every agreement should have at least one designated Lehigh University contact.
 The designated contact(s) will be required to submit a brief annual report to the Vice President/Vice Provost for International Affairs summarizing activities completed under the terms of the international agreement.